Eclectic-Sheep/sheeprl/README.md

 ```bash
 sheeprl.py --fabricrl_help
 ```
----

-That's all it takes to train an agent with Fabric RL! 🎉
+That's all it takes to train an agent with Sheep RL! 🎉

 ### :chart_with_upwards_trend: Check your results